Avlye/omni-windows-terminal/README.md

 **NOTE: This is an unnofficial theme for Windows Terminal, inspired by [hyper-omni](https://github.com/getomni/hyper-omni)**

-**NOTE 2: This theme works better with WSL Bash, if you want know in how to customize your WSL terminal, look at [Terminal com Oh My Zsh, Spaceship, Dracula e mais - PT-BR](https://blog.rocketseat.com.br/terminal-com-oh-my-zsh-spaceship-dracula-e-mais/)**
+**NOTE 2: This theme works better with WSL Bash if you want to know in how to customize your WSL terminal, look at [Terminal com Oh My Zsh, Spaceship, Dracula e mais - PT-BR](https://blog.rocketseat.com.br/terminal-com-oh-my-zsh-spaceship-dracula-e-mais/)**

 ## Install